AbhilashDatta/Tumor-Segmentation-and-Generation/README.md

 # Tumor Segmentation and Generation
-Liver Tumor Segmentation and Data Generation
+Tumor Segmentation and Data Generation